Block-Activated Algorithms for Multicomponent Fully Nonsmooth Minimization: Abstract

 \section{Abstract}

-We investigate block-activated proximal algorithms for multicomponent minimization problems involving a separable nonsmooth convex function penalizing the components individually, and nonsmooth convex coupling terms penalizing linear mixtures of the components.
-In the case of smooth coupling functions, several algorithms exist and they are well understood.
-By contrast, in the fully nonsmooth case, few block-activated methods are available and little effort has been devoted to assessing their merits and numerical performance.
-The goal of the paper is to address this gap.
-The numerical experiments concern machine learning and signal recovery problems.
+Under consideration are multicomponent minimization problems involving a separable nonsmooth convex function penalizing the components individually, and nonsmooth convex coupling terms penalizing linear mixtures of the components.
+We investigate block-activated proximal algorithms for solving such problems, i.e., algorithms which, at each iteration, need to use only a block of the underlying functions, as opposed to all of them as in standard methods.
+For smooth coupling functions, several block-activated algorithms exist and they are well understood.
+By contrast, in the fully nonsmooth case, few block-activated methods are available and little effort has been devoted to assessing them.
+Our goal is to shed more light on the implementation, the features, and the behavior of these algorithms, compare their merits, and provide machine learning and image recovery experiments illustrating their performance.